antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/logging.rst

    have associated levels with names using :func:`addLevelName` then the name you have associated with *lvl* is returned.
 If a numeric value corresponding to one of the defined levels is passed in, the corresponding string representation is returned.
-Otherwise, the string "Level %s" % lvl is returned.
+Otherwise, the string 'Level %s' % lvl is returned.

-   .. note:: Integer levels should be used when e.g. setting levels on instances
-      of :class:`Logger` and handlers.
+   .. note:: Levels are internally integers (as they need to be compared in the
+      logging logic).
 This function is used to convert between an integer level and the level name displayed in the formatted log output by means of the ``%(levelname)s`` format specifier (see :ref:`logrecord-attributes`).

+   .. versionchanged:: 3.4
+      In Python versions earlier than 3.4, this function could also be passed a text level, and would return the corresponding numeric value of the level.
+      This undocumented behaviour was considered a mistake, and was removed in Python 3.4, but reinstated in 3.4.2 due to retain backward compatibility.

 .. function:: makeLogRecord(attrdict)